DIANNE'S COUNCIL EXPERIENCE

 SAFETY AND CRIME PREVENTION

-- Safety and policing is complex; recognizing the diverse safety needs with timely response to personal and property crime, serious and violent crime, traffic safety and downtown safety attention.
-Conversations must continue to occur with the MLA’s and MP’s - the Provincial and Federal orders of government regarding the justice system to ensuring that criminals are not released back into the community to reoffend until they have served their sentence.
+- Conversations must continue to occur with the MLA’s and Member of Parliament and the Provincial and Federal orders of government regarding the justice and legal system to ensuring that criminals are not released back into the community to reoffend until they have served their sentence.
+We look forward to the Federal Government’s bail and criminal code reforms which can be one change in a complicated system.

 SOCIAL COMMUNITY NEEDS - HOUSING, HOMELESSNESS AND POVERTY REDUCTION